2022 ACA Reporting Requirements for Employers

 1. New ACA Codes and Lines added to the Form 1095-C

-The IRS has released drafts of 2022 IRS Forms 1095-C in the month of May.
-The drafts have clearly defined the expansion of ACA Reporting to accommodate the newly included ICHRA plans.
+The IRS has released final version 2022 IRS Forms 1095-C in the month of October.
+This new form has clearly defined the expansion of ACA Reporting to accommodate the newly included ICHRA plans.

 With an ICHRA (Individual coverage health reimbursement arrangements), an employer provides a class of employees with a monthly allowance that can be used to purchase individual health coverage from the marketplace.

 The reason, IRS mandates the employers to report the ICHRA plan on ACA Forms is to figure out the affordability of an ICHRA plan.
 Hence, employers who choose to administer ICHRA plans are required to include the new ICHRA codes and other information (such as Zip codes and employees’ age) on their Forms 1095.

 Generally, the ICHRA offered by the employer is considered affordable, if the employee’s out-of-pocket expense for the lowest-cost silver plan on the local exchange is less than 9.83% of the employee’s household income (for the tax year 2021).

 Under the ACA employer mandate, Applicable Large Employers (ALE) must offer ICHRA to the eligible employees that are affordable and provide minimum value.

 Last year, the IRS added a new line (line 17) & codes (1L - 1S) to report the ICHRA coverage offered to the employees.